Volkswagen ID. Buzz: Autonomous driving

+Sales

 Concept versions

 Concept car descriptions in 2017 indicated the electric microbus could be produced in two versions: a high-end 275 kW all-wheel-drive version with one motor each on the front and rear axles and an 111 kWh battery pack, and a less-expensive 268 hp rear-wheel-drive version with an 83 kWh battery pack.

 Cargo variant

 The I.D.
 Buzz Cargo (stylized as the ID.
 BUZZ CARGO) debuted at the 2018 IAA Commercial Vehicles show in Hannover as a support vehicle for the Volkswagen I.D.
 R Pikes Peak Hillclimb racer.
 The Cargo has a maximum estimated cargo capacity of 1760 lb and uses the simplified rear-drive powertrain.

 The Cargo prototype was shown in October 2019 at Nike stores in Santa Monica, California; Chicago; and New York City with retro livery branded "Blue Ribbon Sports", the predecessor company to athletic apparel manufacturer Nike, Inc.

 The concept vehicle was first shown as a prototype at the 2017 North American International Auto Show in Detroit, then shown again at Geneva in March.
 Members of the automotive press were invited to drive the concept during Monterey Car Week later that year, in August, where it was also announced that a production vehicle based on this prototype will be launched.